 The Group receives revenue provided to the Province from the Government of Canada pursuant to a contract between the federal and provincial governments.
-The federal government gives financial assistance to fulfill the obligation of providing ferry services to coastal British Columbia.
+The Federal Government of Canada gives financial assistance to fulfill the obligation of providing ferry services to coastal British Columbia.
 The annual payment increases with the Vancouver Consumer Price Index.